hwanggu-corgi/hwanggu-log/update.md

     - 해♥♥

 2. Corgi working on company tasks♥♥
-    - Corgi working on liferoads.morwebcms.com♥♥♥♥ #15
+    - Corgi working on liferoads.morwebcms.com♥♥♥♥ #16
+        - Corgi working on menu♥♥♥♥
-        - Corgi working on `our testimonial` on homepage♥♥♥♥ #8
+        - Corgi completed `our testimonial` on homepage♥♥♥♥
         - Corgi completed `featured events` on homepage♥♥♥♥

 3. Corgi working on practicing docker certified associate exam♥♥ #57